Infiniti Q45: Design

-It was equipped with instrument lighting using a reverse effect of white light on the gauges with black numbers.
 Revisions in 1993 included 17:1 steering (except on the Q45t, which retained the original 15.1:1 ratio), lower ratio 1st and 2nd gears, and a dynamically smooth suspension, thicker glass, keyless remote, auto-dim rear-view mirror, dipping side view mirrors, revised transmission heat exchanger and external ATF filter, revised oval intake ports and revised disc injectors, fog lights and metal-backed camshaft timing chain guides.

+Models

 Infiniti offered the Q45 in three trim levels: base, Q45t, and Q45a.
-The Q45t and Q45a featured a multi-link suspension at both the front and rear wheels, and included a rear stabilizer bar (with the Q45a model being larger in diameter) and both models having a 1 mm smaller in diameter front sway bar, rear spoiler, BBS forged alloy wheels, 4-wheel steering.
+All models featured a multi-link suspension at both the front and rear wheels, and the Q45t and Q45a added a rear stabilizer bar, with the Q45a model being larger in diameter; both models have a 1 mm smaller in diameter front sway bar, rear spoiler, BBS forged alloy wheels, 4-wheel steering.

+Externally, the 1994 and later model year Q45 can be distinguished by a chrome grille.
 HICAS and the faster steering ratios was discontinued in the 1995 Q45t model and the Q45a model was not imported in 1996.

-In 1989 (as a 1990 model) a full "active suspension (FAS)" was introduced.
-It employed 10 sensors sending signals to microprocessor-controlled hydraulic actuators at each wheel.
-It was designed to reduce body roll, dive and pitch and was very similar to Mercedes-Benz's Active Body Control, which was introduced in 1999 on the C215 CL-Class.

-The contemporary upstart luxury marque Lexus (Toyota) had managed to challenge the establish dominance of European full-size luxury cars with the LS 400, so the Q45 seemed poised for similar success with comparable specifications and price to the LS 400 while featuring more emphasis upon handling.
-However Q45 sales didn't take off which was attributed to the car's unconventional styling, particularly the grille and lack of interior woodgrain or chrome trim.
-There was also an unusual advertising campaign which did not include actual photos or information about the car.

-In 1993 the Infiniti brand was launched in Australia with the sole model on offer being the Q45.
-With a price of A$140,000, the Q45 sold poorly and the brand was subsequently withdrawn from the market in 1996.
-The G50 chassis continued in production in Japan until 2002 as the President in both regular and extended wheelbase versions.
-The Japanese version had many options that never appeared on the North American G50.
+1996 models do not feature variable valve timing like the 1990-1995 models do.
+OBD-II was added for the 1996 model year.